siruilii/cp3407-project-v2024/README.md

 4. Name 4

-# Assignment-1: project planning BEFORE iteration-1, (see chapters 1-3)
+# Project planning BEFORE iteration-1, (see chapters 1-3)
 Checklist/TODOs:
 * Update the following during each week prac session
 * github entry timestamp is BEFORE the iteration-1